-During the year ended December 31, 2000, the Board of Directors held four meetings and took certain actions on two other occasions by written consent.
-During 2000, no director attended fewer than 75% of the aggregate of: (i) the number of meetings of the Board of Directors held during the period he served on the Board; and (ii) the number of meetings of committees of the Board of Directors held during the period he served on such committees.
+During the year ended December 31, 2001, the Board of Directors held four meetings.
+During 2001, no director attended fewer than 75% of the aggregate of: (i) the number of meetings of the Board of Directors held during the period he served on the Board; and (ii) the number of meetings of committees of the Board of Directors held during the period he served on such committees.

 The Board of Directors has a standing Compensation and Stock Option Committee.
-This committee reviews and approves the compensation, bonus, and stock option grants of all officers of the Company, reviews guidelines for compensation, bonus, and stock option grants for non-officer employees, and has authority and control over the administration of the Company's stock option plans.
+This committee reviews and approves the compensation, bonus, and stock option grants of all officers of the Company, reviews guidelines for compensation, bonus, and stock option grants for non-officer employees and has authority and control over the administration of the Company's stock option plans.
 This committee currently consists of Messrs.
-Porter (Chairman), Schoenberg and Ellis.
-During 2000, this committee held one meeting and took certain actions on one other occasion by written consent.
+Ellis (Chairman), Schoenberg and Angel.
+During 2001, this committee held two meetings.

-The Board of Directors has a standing Audit Committee, which has various functions including oversight and review of accounting matters.
+The Board of Directors has a standing Audit Committee, whose functions are described below.
 This committee currently consists of Messrs.
-Schoenberg (Chairman), Porter and Ellis.
-This committee held one meeting in 2000.
+Schoenberg (Chairman), Ellis and Angel.
+This committee held four meetings in 2001.